 The format is another factor to explore.
 With online learning the new norm, there are plenty of options for flexible virtual learning.
 In recent years, Massive Open Online Courses (MOOCs) have quickly risen in popularity, appealing to companies due to their low price points.
 However, the size and scope of these courses mean they must appeal to a broad audience, reducing their relevance and making it difficult for students to engage.
 It’s no surprise that the completion rate for these programs is a measly four percent.

 Enter Small Private Online Courses (SPOCs).
 At Emeritus, we design SPOCs in partnership with some of the world’s best universities, offering access to leading thinkers from around the globe in pursuit of positive outcomes for the learner and organization.
-For example, Ailed Ruiz who has been working for Adidas since 2015 in various roles within merchandising, eCommerce, and project management, enrolled for Mastering Digital Marketing SEM, SEO, Social Media and Beyond through Emeritus and London Business School.
+For example, Ailed Ruiz who has been working for Adidas since 2015 in various roles within merchandising, eCommerce, and project management, enrolled for Mastering Digital Marketing SEM, SEO, Social Media and Beyond through Emeritus and London Business School (one of our most popular digital marketing certificate courses).
 Ailed completed the flexible three-month program and now credits her recent course experience for her promotion to Global Senior Manager, Digital Operations.

 The small size of the courses allows for interactive learning that is highly tailored for maximum impact.
 And with tuition averaging $1,000 to $2,000 per participant and a completion rate of over 95 percent, SPOCs provide a powerful ROI.
 By combining the pedagogical power of accomplished professors with the accessibility of a short, online course, Emeritus’ SPOC model offers a clear path toward a better-educated and more engaged workforce.